josephius/power/README.md

 | Cooperate | 3, 3      | -3, 4  |
 | Defect    | 4, -3     | -2, -2 |

+(Note: Assumes equal power.
+Fractions multiplied by 8 for better readability.)

 ## Aggressor Reputation

 There are two versions of this that can be selected from: